Phase 0

 $500K - $1M

-Site leases, feasibility study, seed funding, First Nations framework, FEED study, MPO referral
+Site leases, feasibility study, seed funding, First Nations engagement framework, FEED study, MPO referral

 Phase 1